 San Francisco is an amazing city with so many things to see and do.
 But what are the best things to do in San Francisco?
 We have compiled our list of The 10 Best Things To Do In San Francisco.
 Highlighting the Best the City has to offer.
 From the world-famous Golden Gate Bridge to simple pleasures such as visiting parks or a hearty bowl of soup, here are our Top 10 San Francisco Attractions.

-San Francisco is home to some incredibly Iconic and world-class attractions, sights, landmarks and things to do, We take a look at the best so you can make the most out of your next trip.
-We look at number of paid attractions along with a host of free and low-cost activities so you can find something for every budget.
+San Francisco is home to some incredibly Iconic and world-class attractions, sights, landmarks, and things to do, We take a look at the best so you can make the most out of your next trip.
+We look at a number of paid attractions along with a host of free and low-cost activities so you can find something for every budget.

 1 – Golden Gate Bridge

 The Golden Gate Bridge is one of the most iconic structures in the world.
 Any visit to San Francisco is not complete without some sort of interaction with the Bridge.
 There are plenty of different options for getting that Bridge Selfie or perfect Bridge photo.